ksmithut/gulp-task-master/README.md

 'use strict';

 var gulp = require('gulp-task-master')({
   dirname: 'tasks',     // The directory that tasks are located in
   pattern: '*.js',      // Pattern to use when looking for task files
   cwd: process.cwd(),   // Current working directory configuration
-  watchExt: '.watch'  // Extension to append to the end of watch tasks });
+  watchExt: '.watch'    // Extension to append to the end of watch tasks
+  gulp: require('gulp') // The gulp instance to use });

 // You can still define your own tasks or group tasks here